8ctopus/nano-timer/README.md

 ## why another timer?

-The main reason for this timer is to analyze slow requests that occur from time to time in production where using tools such as [XDebug](https://github.com/xdebug/xdebug) or [php SPX](https://github.com/NoiseByNorthwest/php-spx) is not advisable.
+The main reason I built this timer was to analyze slow requests that occur from time to time on the production server where using tools such as [XDebug](https://github.com/xdebug/xdebug) or [php SPX](https://github.com/NoiseByNorthwest/php-spx) is not advisable.

 ## features